prio-data/views_pipeline/documentation/ADRs/020_Log_Files_and_Real-Time_Alerts.md

 Implementing a real-time alert and logging system will establish high standards for pipeline reliability by enabling the swift detection and resolution of issues.
 By categorizing and targeting alerts to the appropriate audiences, we create a robust MLOps infrastructure that supports continuous quality assurance and proactive issue management.
 This approach minimizes the impact of errors, enhances overall productivity, and ensures high system availability.
 Comprehensive logging offers valuable insights into pipeline performance, behavior, and potential problems, facilitating continuous improvement and effective orchestration management.
 Additionally, real-time monitoring and targeted alerts promote transparency and enable teams to adapt quickly to changing conditions.
 This decision aligns with our organizational goals of maintaining high availability, ensuring robust operational processes, and fostering a culture of proactive and continuous improvement in our MLOps practices.

-### Considerations
+## Considerations

 Implementation:

 - Logger Integration:
-    - Choose a compatible logging framework: we'll use Python’s logging.
+    - Choosing a compatible logging framework: we will use Python’s logging.
     - Connect the logger to alert channels using middleware (i.e. Slack API, Mail).
     - Integrate with Prefect and Weights & Biases (W&B) for workflow and performance metrics.

 - Event and Error Triggers
-    - Define criteria and examples for each logging level (INFO, WARNING, ERROR, CRITICAL).
+    - Define clear criteria and examples for each logging level (INFO, WARNING, ERROR, CRITICAL).
     - Use structured logging (e.g., JSON) for easy log parsing and filtering.
     - Set rules for triggering alerts based on event severity.